VerdyNordsten/BeanMart-Backend/README.md

-# Beanmart Backend API with Zod and Raw PostgreSQL Queries
+# Beanmart Backend API

-This project implements a modern e-commerce backend API using Express.js with TypeScript, integrating Zod for input validation and raw PostgreSQL queries for database operations.
+This project implements a modern e-commerce backend API for a coffee shop using Express.js with TypeScript and raw PostgreSQL queries for database operations.

 ## Table of Contents